Choosing YouTube as a communication channel

 - For many brands, the lack of control associated with simply uploading a clip to YouTube and embedding it in a website is inappropriate.
 But there’s no such thing as a free lunch.
 If you’re not paying for it, you’re not the customer: you’re the product being sold.

 It’s important to remember that YouTube is a channel, not a platform.
 Many brands have been attracted to YouTube by its free model.
-However as with the free lunch, there is no control over choice of the ‘recommended’ content viewers are presented with at the end of each clip.
-And naturally, a good deal of the data that Google collects from viewing behavior is not made available to content owners.
+However, as with the free lunch, there is no control over choice of the ‘recommended’ content viewers are presented with at the end of each clip.
+And naturally, a good deal of the data that Google collects from viewing behaviour is not made available to content owners.

 If your strategy needs you to increase your YouTube view count with every view, then you may choose to embed the YouTube player on your site.
-In this case a little bit of geekery goes a long way to removing some of the unwanted YouTube features from the player.
+In this case, a little bit of geekery goes a long way to removing some of the unwanted YouTube features from the player.
 All you need to do is add “?” to the end of the URL in the embed code, and then add parameters immediately afterwards as follows:

 modestbranding=1 remove the YouTube logo from the player controls